Nixuge/Single-GPU-Passthrough/Windows 7.md

 </domain>
 ```
 Replace the "27:00.0", "27:00.1", etc... with your IDs from the hooks step.<br>
-Here i've got 4 different IDs for my graphic card, but if you have more/less you can just add/remove some (except the 1st, all device blocks are the same w just the number counting up)<br>
+Here i've got 4 different IDs for my graphic card, but if you have more/less you can just add/remove some (except the 1st, all device blocks are the same, just counting up)<br>
 As an example, if i have a 5th ID, i'll just have to add:
 ```xml
     <qemu:arg value="-device"/>